 Data source and sampling technique:

-Secondary data analysis was conducted for this study and data was collected from the BDHS 2017-18.
+Secondary data analysis was conducted for this study and data was collected from the Bangladesh Demographic and Health Survey (BDHS) 2017-18.
 This survey was conducted by the National Institute of Population Research and Training under the Health Education and Family Welfare Division of the Ministry of Health and Family Welfare, in collaboration with The United States Agency for International Development (USAID).
 The BDHS report is publicly available and may be accessed upon request (The DHS Program - Available Datasets).

-The BDHS 2017-18 sample is nationally representative, covering the whole population of non-institutional housing units across the country.
+The 2017-18 BDHS sample is nationally representative, covering the whole population of non-institutional housing units across the country.
 As a sample frame, the Bangladesh Bureau of Statistics (BBS) supplied a list of enumeration areas (EAs) from the 2011 People's Republic of Bangladesh Population and Housing Census (BBS 2011).
 About 120 households were surveyed on average in an EA as the primary sampling unit (PSU).